Using HomePod as an alarm clock is simple, but it is controlled separately than alarms on your iPhone and there are a few tricks to be aware of.

 - Open up the Home app.

-- 3D Touch or long press on the HomePod icon on the main screen.
+- Tap on a HomePod card on the main screen.

 Disabling an Alarm